Keralots/SmallOLED-PCMonitor/README.md

 5. Configure your WiFi credentials
 6. The ESP32 will connect and display its IP address on the OLED

-#### Web Configuration
+#### Web Configuration Portal
-Once connected to WiFi, access the configuration page:
+Once connected to WiFi, access the full configuration page:
 1. Open a browser and navigate to the ESP32's IP address (shown on OLED)
-2. Configure:
+2. **Clock Settings:**
-   - Clock style (Mario animation, Standard, or Large)
+   - Idle clock style (Mario animation, Standard, or Large)
-   - Timezone (GMT offset)
-   - Daylight saving time
    - Time format (12/24 hour)
    - Date format (DD/MM/YYYY, MM/DD/YYYY, or YYYY-MM-DD)
+3. **Timezone:**
+   - GMT offset (-12 to +14 hours)
+   - Daylight saving time toggle
+4. **Display Labels (NEW!):**
+   - Customize labels shown on OLED when PC is online
+   - Fan/Pump label (e.g., "PUMP", "FAN", "COOLER")
+   - CPU, RAM, GPU, and Disk labels
+   - Perfect for personalizing your setup!

 ### 2. PC Stats Sender (Python)